LOUtoday Live City Guide

 Table of Contents

-In this town, brunchin’ ain’t easy but it’s necessary.
-Whether you’re on the hunt for fluffy eggs, fried chicken and waffles or mind-blowing bloody marys, the options can get as overwhelming as the lines at times. 🍳
+Brunchin’ ain’t always easy but it is necessary.
+Whether you’re on the hunt for fluffy eggs, fried chicken and waffles, or mind-blowing bloody marys [update with local MKT favorites as relevant], the options can get as overwhelming as the lines at times.

 Weekday wonders